BrunoPereira1501/percepnmap/README.md

 ### Code
-In this repository the code used to build and program a simultaneous localization and mapping (SLAM) system for a robot equipped with a laser that measures distance and bearing to land- marks located in the operation area.
+In this repository the code used to build and program a simultaneous localization and mapping (SLAM) system for a robot equipped with a laser that measures distance and bearing to landmarks located in the operation area.

 ### Report